EntroGD: Scalable Generalized Deduplication for Efficient Direct Analytics on Compressed IoT Data: Background

 \subsection{Generalized Deduplication}

-As illustrated in Fig.~\ref{fig:gd}, GD splits data chunks into subset of bits with frequently appearing bit patterns, \emph{bases}, and subset of bits with high-variances, \emph{deviations}.
+As illustrated in Fig.~\ref{fig:gd}, GD splits data chunks into subsets of bits with frequently appearing bit patterns, \emph{bases}, and subsets of bits with high-variances, \emph{deviations}.
 GD deduplicates bases and stores deviations unchanged alongside pointers to corresponding bases to enable lossless decompression.
-The base table and base counts serve as a compact data summary, typically less than 2\% of the original data, enabling approximate analytics directly on them.
+The base table and base counts serve as a compact data summary, enabling approximate analytics directly on them.
 Effective compression occurs when the number of unique bases is small relative to the total number of data chunks.